xmavrck/semantic-search-based-knowledge-discovery-platform/README.md

 # Installation #

+* Please set these environment variables in your bashrc or /etc/environment file
+- SARAH_SPARK_STREAMING_CONFIG=path/to/spark-config
+- SEMANTIC_ANALYSIS_WEB_CLIENT_CONFIG=path/to/web-client
+- SARAH_WEB_CRAWLER_CONFIG=path/to/web-crawler-config
+- SEMANTIC_ANALYSIS_OAUTH_CONFIG=path/to/oauth-config

-There are siz modules of this project.
+There are six modules of this project.
 * Web Crawler (REST API to scrap websites and store pages in HDFS)
 ```
 mvn clean install